For general inquiries, please:

 Speak to Paul when:

-As St. Luke’s Church Administrator, Kim is a welcoming presence at the church office.
-Kim is a “cradle Episcopalian,” and a long standing member of St. Luke’s serving in many volunteer activities before joining the church staff.
-Kim’s primary areas of responsibility include administrative support to clergy and staff, service to parishioners and visitors, and facilities management.
+Nicole joined the church staff in August of 2023 and is a welcoming presence at the church office.
+She has been a confirmed member of St. Luke’s since 2018, serving in many volunteer activities before joining the church staff.
+Nicole's primary areas of responsibility include administrative support to clergy and staff, service to parishioners and visitors, and facilities management.

 - Direction for community needs.

 Janet has been a parishioner of St. Luke’s since 2009.
 She is currently the Sacristan and the coordinator of Lay Volunteers.
-So if you have a question about Altar Guild duties or if you would like to discuss lay ministries available at St. Luke’s that will fit your passion please contact her.
+She also serves as St. Luke's Treasurer.

 Speak to Janet when: